writethedocs/www/docs/conf/portland/2023/welcome-wagon.rst

 -  The Revolution Hall main stage will have tables and rows of seats behind them.
 -  There's seating in the balcony that you can access from the third floor.
 -  There are no reserved seats; feel free to sit anywhere.
--  If you can, show up early to the conference each morning to grab a seat at one of the round tables.
+-  If you can, show up early to the conference each morning to grab a seat at one of the tables.
 Introducing yourself to your neighbors is one of the easiest way to meet people.

 What should I do during the talks?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~